 Ok boys and girls, the Antelope Island Fall Classic 50K is now on.
 Let the party begin.
-The date for this year’s Antelope Island 50K is November 5.
-A bit later this year, but it’ll give you a bit more time to recover from St. George, the Bear 100, Wasatch 100, etc. and get in one last ultra before shutting it down for the winter and hitting the slopes.
+The date for this year’s Antelope Island 50K is November 11th, 2017.
+A bit later this year, but it’ll give you a chance to get in one last ultra before shutting it down for the winter and hitting the slopes.
 There will not be a 100K this year.
-After a couple of years of declining attendance, I couldn’t justify asking a bunch of lovely volunteers to stay out until around midnight for just a handful of runners.

 Distance – 50K, how far is that?
 50K, oh, you mean in miles, it’s about 31 miles.

 Vert – Yep, there is some.
 Oh, how much?
 Well, roughly 3500’ of gain.

 Registration is now open.
 There will only be one way to register this year and that’s electronically.
 Go to www.ultrasignup.com and look for the Antelope Island 50K.
 The cost for the 50K race is $73.47 through October 1st, then we raise the entry fee to $84.98.
 You’ll be able to register online until October 31st.
 There will be race day registration again this year.
 For day of race, the entry fee will be a nice round $90.00.
 Easier to make change that way.
 We’ll take cash (with ID) and checks.
 If you wait until race day, there is no guarantee of a race shirt or goodies in your goody bag.

 DUMBEST IDEA EVER!
 Just makes your running buddy mad that you got into this sweet race for less money then he/she did.
 I don’t do them and have no plans to have any.
 Just pay the entry fee if you want to run the race.

 State Park Waiver